 The world of effective email marketing 2018 changes all the time.
 To keep up to date with effective email marketing 2018 and all the latest news is almost impossible, but you can keep on top of things by following us on social media – Twitter, Facebook, and LinkedIn.

-If you would like to have a conversation with us about Effective Email Marketing 2018, please contact Stephen Brown on 020 3858 7836 or email@example.com – you can also visit our website at www.abacusmarketing.co.uk to find out more.
+If you would like to have a conversation with us about Effective Email Marketing 2018, please contact Stephen Brown at Abacus marketing agency London on 020 3858 7836 or firstname.lastname@example.org – you can also visit our website at www.abacusmarketing.co.uk to find out more.